adobeemeapartners/pwc-ts-workshop/README.md

 ## How are you going to this

-To make a discovery with the client, you will meet with the client (CMO, Audience Programme Manager, Director of Privacy, Director of Operations)
+To make a discovery with the client, you will meet with the client representatives (incl.
+CMO, Audience Programme Manager, Director of Privacy, Director of Operations).

-Based on the scenario, you will need to do the following:
+Based on the given scenario, you will need to do the following:

-1. Write discovery questions to the client
+1. Write discovery questions given the customer's current challenges

-2. Use Personalisation at Scale POV to create a presentation and present it back to us
+2. Use Personalisation at Scale POV deck (pptx will be provided) to create a presentation and pitch it to the customer

-3. Use the demo assets provided and present the demo to the client
+3. Use the demo assets provided, customize them and the solution to the customer

 ## Presentation Criteria